$K$-theory of AF-algebras from braided C*-tensor categories: Explicit computations

 Again the definition of the positive cone makes sense because $(\beta_k,\beta_k)$ is a common zero of the polynomials in $I_k$ by the discussion in section \ref{subsection:fusion_rings}.

-\begin{remark} One can show that the AF-algebra $A(\mathbf{Rep}_k(\mathrm{SU}(3)),\pi_{(1,0)})$ is an inductive limit of so-called A$_2$-Temperley-Lieb-Jones algebras (cf.\ the references in Remark \ref{remark:history}) and that the $*$-homomorphism $\theta$ has a description in terms of superimposed A$_2$-Temperley-Lieb diagrams. \end{remark}
+\begin{remark} One can show that the AF-algebra $A(\mathbf{Rep}_k(\mathrm{SU}(3)),\pi_{(1,0)})$ is an inductive limit of so-called A$_2$-Temperley--Lieb--Jones algebras (cf.\ the references in Remark \ref{remark:history}) and that the $*$-homomorphism $\theta$ has a description in terms of superimposed A$_2$-Temperley--Lieb diagrams. \end{remark}